*APPLICATIONS ARE NOW CLOSED

 In a collective of four, develop an original performance through weekly rehearsals, learning more about the art of collaboration with guidance and support from a professional artist collective.

-Build a personal design process through hands-on experience and mentorship in Lighting Design for live performance in a Festival environment.
+Build a personal design process through hands-on experience and mentorship in Costume Design for live performance in a Festival environment.

 Experiment with directorial approaches and practices through workshops and labs, sharing your work-in-process at the Paprika Festival.